pixelsdb/mini-pixels/java/README.md

 mvn --version
 ```
 The printed Java version should be consistent to the Java version printed by java --version.
-Otherwise, check if the JAVA_HOME environment variable is pointing to the /path/to/the/required/jdk.
+Otherwise, check if the JAVA_HOME environment variable is pointing to `/path/to/the/required/jdk`.

 ## Build Mini-Pixels